patergentium/lex-libertas/glossary.md

 Preconagent
 : Pre-Maturity Conscious Agent.
 An indeperson whose foreknowledge, experience and powers of reasoning are lower than the level of sui juris.
+- The prefix here, "pre-" does not have a temporal meaning, but merely a meaning of degree.
+It denotes the general category of conagents which by nature can be at sui juris, but are not at the level of sui juris, whether because of youth, senescence, accident/injury or any other reason.

 Pueragent
 : Puerile Pre-Maturity Conscious Agent.
 A preconagent who is expected to eventually develop to the level of sui juris.
 Most commonly children.